Rate-Splitting Multiple Access with Finite Blocklength for Short-Packet and Low-Latency Downlink Communications: Conclusion

 \section{Conclusion}

-This paper introduces RSMA in FBL downlink communications for MTC with low latency requirements.
+This paper introduces RSMA in FBL downlink communications with low latency requirements.
 An optimization problem is formulated to maximize the sum rate of users.
 A SCA-based algorithm is adopted to solve the optimization problem.
-The results show that in the FBL communications, RSMA can attain the same transmission rate with shorter blocklength (and hence lower latency) in comparison with NOMA and SDMA.
+The results show that in the FBL communications, RSMA can attain the same transmission rate with smaller blocklength (and hence lower latency) in comparison with NOMA and SDMA.
 Particularly, in overloaded multi-antenna networks, the latency of RSMA is significantly reduced.
 Consequently, we conclude that RSMA is a promising strategy for low-latency communications.
+We use the assumption of perfect CSIT to shed light on how RSMA performs with FBL.
+There are extensive works studying RSMA performance with infinite blocklength and imperfect CSIT.
+The superiority of RSMA over conventional strategies was shown in terms of CSIT inaccuracy, degree of freedom and complexity.
+It is expected that RSMA with FBL would have even higher performance gain compared to other schemes.
+The performance of FBL RSMA with imperfect CSIT is an interesting problem worth future investigation.